Anatomy of the Retina

 Age-Related Macular Degeneration

-The macula is a part of the retina in the back of the eye responsible for clear central (straight-ahead) vision, deteriorates.
+Generally speaking, age-related macular degeneration is when the macula, the part of the eye responsible for clear central (straight-ahead) vision, deteriorates.
 It is the most common cause of vision loss in the United States for people 50 or older.
 The chance of getting the disease increases with age.
 Macular degeneration varies widely in severity.
 For some people, the disease causes only slight distortion.
 In the worst cases, it can lead to a complete loss of central vision, making reading or driving impossible.
 There are two main types of age-related macular degeneration:

 Optical coherence tomography (OCT)